Tornadoes of 2009: June 17

 Yet another round of severe weather developed on June 17 across the upper Midwest and central Great Plains.
 The community of Austin, Minnesota was especially hard hit by a large tornado.
-Between 15 to 20 homes were damaged and baseball fields were ruined across the city.
+Between 15 and 20 homes were damaged and baseball fields were ruined across the city.
 About 600 trees were ripped down in city parks.
 It tracked over US 218, flipping numerous cars off the road.
 One shed was rolled several times by the tornado, injuring a man inside.
 The National Weather Service survey indicated that the tornado briefly reached EF2 intensity.
 The tornado was estimated to have touched down around 8:00 pm CDT and lifted around 8:23 pm CDT after tracking for 10 mi.
 The maximum width of the tornado was roughly 120 yd.

 A separate round of tornadoes in Nebraska was also significant.
 A tornado emergency was later declared for Aurora, Nebraska as a large tornado was approaching town.
 The tornado downed power lines, nearly destroyed a dog food factory as it passed very close to the structure, and damaged several homes before dissipating.
 Storm chaser Reed Timmer of TornadoVideos.Net was pursuing this storm when his custom-built "Dominator" vehicle was struck by the tornado, the driver's window being destroyed and resulting in Reed and one of his passengers receiving lacerations from flying glass, the incident being shown in an episode of the Discovery Channel series Storm Chasers which was being filmed at the time.
 A historic home and barn were destroyed by the tornado and train cars were derailed.
 The most significant damage took place along Interstate 80.
 Severe damage was reported in a rural community about 5 mi west of Aurora.
 The tornado was estimated to be a quarter mile (0.40 km) wide and was on the ground for about 18 minutes.
 The tornado was rated EF2 on the Enhanced Fujita Scale and had a track length of 5 mi.
-Footage of the tornado was also featured on TruTV's Adrenaline Rush Hour (2009) and the Weather Channel's Weather Caught On Camera (2011-2014).
+Footage of the tornado was also featured on TruTV's Adrenaline Rush Hour (2009) and the Weather Channel's Weather Caught On Camera (2011–2014).